Azure/azure-powershell/src/OperationalInsights/OperationalInsights.Autorest/docs/New-AzOperationalInsightsTableColumnObject.md

 ```

-Creates a TableColumnObject which is required to use "New-AzOperationalInsightsTable" cmdlet.
+Creates a TableColumnObject(2 of 2 that are required) which is required to use "New-AzOperationalInsightsTable" cmdlet.

 ## PARAMETERS